 Sometimes, doctors are informed after a patient's death that money or possessions have been left to them in a patient's will.
-The rules set out above apply whether the patient was alive at the time the offer of the gift was received or afterwards.
+The rules set out above apply irrespective of whether the patient was alive or dead at the time the doctor became aware of the gift.
 If it is not possible for a doctor to accept a bequest, it may be possible for the money or items to be donated through the NHS establishment's charitable fund or to a registered charity of the doctor's choice.
 Advice should be taken on the individual circumstances.

-- BMA Receiving gifts from patients (GPs) - BMA Social media, ethics and professionalism - GMC Identifying and tackling sexual misconduct ethical topic GMC - GMC Maintaining a professional boundary between you and your patient - GMC Social media use: ethical topic - NHS England Managing conflicts of interests in the NHS - GMC Good practice in prescribing and managing medicines and devices
+BMA - Receiving gifts from patients (GPs)

+BMA - Social media, ethics and professionalism

+GMC - Identifying and tackling sexual misconduct - ethical topic

+GMC - Maintaining personal and professional boundaries

+GMC - Using social media as a medical professional

+NHS England - Managing conflicts of interests in the NHS